LoginByCall/WordPress_plugin/loginbycallv2/readme.txt

 The service is available in all countries, but some countries do not miss caller ID.

-Before using the service, check the caller ID [here](http://loginbycall.com/wp-login.php) and find the tariffs [here](http://loginbycall.com)
+Before using the service, check the caller ID [here](http://loginbycall.com/wp-login.php) and read the tariffs [here](http://loginbycall.com)

-**Why the [LoginByCall Service](http://loginbycall.com) ("Easy login service") may interest my users?**
+**Why the [LoginByCall Service](https://loginbycall.com/ "Easy login service") may interest my users?**
-1. The sites using LoginByCall significantly higher conversion VS the traditional method of registration
-2. Your users will be pleasantly surprised by the features of a simple sign up & sign in to your site.
+- Your users will be pleasantly surprised by the features of a simple login to your site.
-3. You no longer need complicated captcha (the service will protect your site from bots & spam).
+- You no longer need complicated captcha (the service will protect your site from bots).
-4. The signup and login process will be performed in two easy steps.
+- The signup and login process will be performed in two easy steps.
-5. Your users will never face the forgot-password issue again.
+- Your users will never face the forgot-password issue again.
-6. This unique service has no rivals on the global market.
+- This unique service has no rivals on the global market.
-7. You always have actual contacts of your users.
+- You always have actual contacts of your users.

 = AWARDS =
 The service LoginByCall won the battle of startups 2015 from ESET.